 That hell should open in that country inn and snatch Jacob Eames, my dearest friend and guide, from the next bed – this could not, simply could not, be pure coincidence.”

-In the days that followed, Adoniram would open His Bible to discover anew the God who is very present along with the truth that he needs a Savior from his sins.
+In the days that followed, Adoniram would open His Bible to discover anew the God who is present in every moment of our lives along with the truth that he needs a Savior from his sins.
 The Lord brought Adoniram to his knees.

 The Full Life